julien01A/cif_evolution/5. Drawing of cifA and cifB and genetic environment/README.md

 print(synthetic_gene_matrix)
 ```

-Then, for each ORF in the matrix, the script adds its corresponding RAGE gene or WO prophage by comparing it with the information in the 'environment.txt' table.
-A new synthenic matrix with RAGE or WO gene informations is provided.
+Then, for each ORF in the matrix, the script adds its corresponding RAGE gene or WO prophage by comparing it with the information in the `environment.txt` table.
+A new synthenic matrix with RAGE or WO gene informations is provided (See `synthenic_gene_matrix_merged.xlsx` as example).
 ```
 environment_table <- read.delim(".../environment.txt", header = TRUE, sep = "\t")
 environment_table <- environment_table[, c("Gene", "Prokka_name")]